-CHARLOTTE, N.C. - Discovery proposed by Chapter 11 debtor Garlock Sealing Technologies LLC seeking information from the Manville Personal Injury Settlement Trust on the more than 90,000 asbestos claimants in Garlock's bankruptcy case "is patently excessive and should not be permitted," the Official Committee of Asbestos Personal Injury Claimants says in a June 8 objection filed in North Carolina federal bankruptcy court (In re: Garlock Sealing Technologies, LLC, No. 10-31607, W.D.
+CHARLOTTE, N.C. - A North Carolina federal bankruptcy judge on Aug.
+5 amended his order allowing Chapter 11 debtor Garlock Sealing Technologies LLC to serve a subpoena on the Manville Personal Injury Settlement Trust for information on the more than 90,000 asbestos claimants in Garlock's bankruptcy case so the parties can conduct a preliminary exchange of information to limit the number of false positive matches of claimants in their databases (In re: Garlock Sealing Technologies, LLC, No. 10-31607, W.D.
 N.C.
 Bkcy.).

 DENVER - Defense counsel for Wright Medical Technology Inc. on July 31 asked a Colorado federal judge to award them $6,579 as a court-ordered sanction against a hip prosthesis plaintiff for failure to comply with the judge's practice standards (Judith Butt, et al. v.
 Wright Medical Technology, Inc., No. 14-3208, D. Colo.).